Greek Cuisine: 34 Traditional Greek Foods To Try

 The name “Souvlaki” comes from the Greek word for “skewer,” which also means “little spit.”

-The traditional recipe for Souvlaki is among the simplest of my favorite Greek dishes.
-Grill small pieces of marinated meat—usually beef, pork, chicken, or lamb—on a skewer.
+The traditional recipe for Souvlaki is among the simplest of my favorite Greek dishes: Grill small pieces of marinated meat—usually beef, pork, chicken, or lamb—on a skewer.
 Serve on a skewer.

 On the other hand, Gyro is pressed meat sliced from a skewer.
 A skewer so large you could never serve it to an individual—no matter how hungry he or she claims to be.

 Both Gyros and Souvlaki are among the most popular foods in Greece.
 And both are proof that some of the best food in Greece need not be exceptionally elaborate to be wonderfully delicious.
-However, I do hope that trying these excellent examples of amazing Greek food for beginners give you the confidence to explore classic Greek dishes of greater complexity.

-The famous Greek food, Souvlaki are served on skewers.
+The famous Greek food, Souvlaki, are served on skewers.

 The famous Greek food Souvlaki is served on skewers.